gustavshochat/Pitcher-Perfect/README.md

 For the remaining beers the averaged ratings assigned by the 10 most similar users, weighted by their cosine similarity scores to the input user, are assigned as predicted ratings.
 The 10 beers with the highest predicted ratings are returned as recommendations.

-Inputting the same 5 beers as in the previous example returned dramatically different results, averaging a 4.13 rating across all reviews.
+Inputting the same 5 beers as in the previous example gave dramatically different results, averaging a 4.13 rating across all reviews.
 Also defying intuition are the flavor profiles of the recommendation pool, exhibiting an array of intense IPAs and Stouts with only two of the returned beers being lagers.